RSC’s Dr. Hinkley interviewed by Contra Costa Times on fertility clinic ignored ASRM guidelines

-But data from the U.S. Centers for Disease Control and Prevention show that 80 percent of U.S. fertility clinics in 2006, the most recent year with available statistics, didn’t follow embryo implant guidelines established in 1999 by the American Society for Reproductive Medicine.
-The society steers treatment protocols at U.S. fertility clinics, and it advised implanting no more than two embryos in women younger than 35.
+But data from the U.S. Centers for Disease Control and Prevention show that in 2006 80% of U.S. fertility clinics failed to follow the American Society for Reproductive Medicine’s (ASRM’s) 1999 embryo implantation guidelines.
+ASRM advises on treatment protocols for fertility clinics, recommending implanting in women 35 or younger no more than two embryos.

 ”Assisted reproduction is a multibillion-dollar business,” said Marcy Darnovsky, of the Center for Genetics and Society in Oakland. ”Like other commercial enterprises, it needs rules.”